I’ve received some questions (both publicly and privately) about the Oct 11 entry on planning, so I think a follow-up is in order to address them….

 Projects List – This is a list of all the projects I have, maintained in Action Outline.
 To create this list I chop my big goals into individual projects that can be measured and achieved.
 For example, if one goal is to make a certain amount of money, then a project would define what I have to do to earn it.
 These projects are sorted in order of priority, and I often add notes below each project title to brainstorm a few ideas for each one.
 So if I get an idea out of the blue for an inactive project, I can type up those ideas quickly and get back to work on my current project.

-90-Day Plan – This is my plan of what I need to do over the next 90 days, as discussed in the previous blog entry on planning, also maintain in Action Outline.
+90-Day Plan – This is my plan of what I need to do over the next 90 days, as discussed in the previous blog entry on planning, also maintained in Action Outline.
 I review it every single day and update it weekly.
 And once each quarter I totally rewrite it.

 30-Day Goals and Plans – This doc contains my short-term goals and plans for what I intend to do over the next 30 days, maintained in Action Outline.
 I review and update it at least once a week.
 The purpose of this document is to take the first 30 days of my 90-day plan and break it down to a finer level of granularity.
 There’s a lot of back-and-forth reworking between this doc and the 90-day plan.